Cognigy/Documentation/docs/en/docs/ai/endpoints/webchat/deploy-webchat-endpoint.md

 ## File Storage

-By default, users cannot attach files to a chat.
+By default, users cannot attach files to a chat message.
+If you want to allow users to upload files via drag & drop or by clicking an attachment symbol, connect to one of the following file storage providers:By default, users cannot attach files to a chat.
 If you want to allow users to upload files, connect to one of the following file storage providers:

 - Azure - specify a unique connection name and [Azure Blob Storage Container](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) credentials: containerName, account, and accountKey.
 - AWS - specify a unique connection name and [Amazon S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) credentials: secretAccessKey, region, bucketName.